Tam Dil

-Ṭam Dil is a reservoir lake situated 6 km from Saitual, the nearest town, and 64 km from Aizawl, the capital city of Mizoram, India.
+Ṭam Dil is a reservoir lake situated 6 km from Saitual, the nearest town, and 110 km from Aizawl, the capital city of Mizoram, India.
+Acquired by the Fisheries Department of the Government of Mizoram, it is maintained as a fish rearing site.
+Also as a tourist attraction, a holiday resort is maintained by the Tourism Department.

+The natural lake has attracted biodiversity researchers and contains several unique and rare species, particularly of amphibians and snakes.
+A unique frog, Leptobrachella tamdil was discovered in 2010.
+A novel species of snake, Smithophis mizoramensis was reported in 2024.

 Name

 In Mizo language, the word Ṭam is a contraction of anṭam, which means a mustard plant; and Dil means "lake".